vkpichugina/DE-zoomcamp-2024/Module03/Homework/README.md

 0 B

 Why?
-It tales info from metadata
+It takes info from metadata